Written Tales

 The Easter Hairdo

 Last night, I attended my sister’s birthday party.
 I’m not going to give away her age since I place a high value on my life.
 Let’s say I reached the same milestone a couple of years ago.
 While chatting with one of her neighbors, he asked if I had any good stories about her.
-I responded, “there’s quite a library, but I’ll share one of them.
+I responded, “There’s quite a library, but I’ll share one of them.

-Being raised Catholic, there were two significant holidays you wanted to look your best.
+Being raised Catholic, there were two significant holidays when you wanted to look your best.
 Christmas and Easter.
 More than Christmas, Easter was the time of year when mothers would saddle their unsuspecting children with dress clothes, hats, and other accessories.

 In addition to clothes, your hair had to look stellar.
 With this in mind, my two brothers and I decided to become amateur hairstylists.
 Our sister became the test client (and victim).
 The results were pretty much what you’d expect with a pair of safety scissors.